5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - **`codec_dump.txt_dec.txt.evg`** &rarr; Pathmap converted from hex to decimal.
 We will work with this most of the time.
 - **`codec_dump.txt.svg`** – Pathmap of the Codec's routing in Hex.

-## III.
+## IV.
 Creating a `PinConfig`

 The `PinConfig` is a long sequence of digits that tells macOS which audio sources are available to the system.
 Depending on the Codec model, these sources can be: Internal speakers/mics (on Laptops) and Line-ins/outs (analog and digital).
 Apple's HDA Driver supports up to 8 different audio sources so stay within this limit.

-We will primarily use the "finalverbs.txt" to create the PinConfig but we can use the schematic as a visual aid as wel.
+We will primarily use the "finalverbs.txt" to create the PinConfig but will have a glance at schematic as a visual aid as well.
 Once we got the PinConfig, it has to be added to the `info.plist` inside the `PinConfigs.kext` before compiling the `AppleAlC.kext`.

 **NOTE**: Since I have a docking station with with a Line-out jack on the back, I want audio to come out of it when I plug in my external speakers which is currently not working.
 So I have modify the Layout-ID I am using (ID 18 for ALC269).
 It's for the same Codec revision and was created for the Lenovo X230 which is very similar to the T530 in terms of features.
 So some of the things I do during the course of this guide might not be necessary for your configuration!